flumedb/flumeview-query/README.md

 are being used.
 If an index is selected, that should mean it's more efficient, but it might still be filtering the output.

-## api : flumedb.use("links", FlumeViewLinks(indexes, links, version))

-`indexes` to use. `links` is an optional function used for mapping a value into one or more values for the index. `version` must be an number.
-When you change `indexes` or `links`, bump the version and the index will rebuild.

-Here we use the name "links", you can use any name.

-### flumedb.links.read({query:MFR_query, limit, reverse, live, old, unlinkedValues})

-Perform the query! limit, reverse, live, old are stardard as with other flume streams. `unlinkedValues` is an option that can be used to include the values not part of the index in the return value.

 ## License

 MIT